snoekiede/Esox.SharpAndRusty/EXPERIMENTAL_FEATURES_DOCUMENTATION_UPDATE.md

 1. **Added Prominent Warning**:
    ```
-   > **??
-EXPERIMENTAL**: The following features are experimental and their APIs
+   > **EXPERIMENTAL**: The following features are experimental and their APIs
    > may change in future versions.
 Use with caution in production environments.
    ```

 2. **Enhanced Mutex<T> Entry**:
-   - Added ?? indicator to title
+   - Added indicator to title
    - Maintained feature list
    - Added "Built on SemaphoreSlim" note